skrey/yellow-extensions/source/help/en/how-to-change-the-language.md

 The second screenshot shows the folders `1-en`, `2-de`, `3-sv` and `default`.
 This gives you the URLs `http://website/en/` `http://website/de/` `http://website/sv/` and a home page `http://website/` that automatically detects the visitor's language.

-To show a language selection], you can create a page that lists available languages.
+To show a language selection, you can create a page that lists available languages.
 The language selection can be integrated into the navigation of your website.
 This allows visitors to choose the language.

 Do you have questions?
 [Get help](.) and [contribute](contributing-guidelines).